Delay after alarm puts California spill response in question

 In documents released Tuesday detailing the company’s actions, federal transportation officials did not comment on the time lag in shutting down the line or reveal any potential explanation that the Amplify executives may have offered.

-Company representatives did not respond to emailed and telephone messages seeking comment about the delay between the alarm and the shutdown.
+Company representatives did not respond to emailed questions about the delay between the alarm and the shutdown.

-In August, Amplify boasted during a presentation to investors that it had “upgraded infrastructure to detect spills and other failures earlier” and in 2020 had achieved a roughly 50% reduction in spills that needed to be reported to authorities.

-Before the spill, Amplify had high hopes for the Beta oil field and was pouring millions into upgrades and new drilling projects.

 Problems with faulty leak detection procedures have plagued the industry for years, including during a massive 2010 oil spill that polluted 40 miles(64 kilometers) of Michigan’s Kalamazoo River.
 In that case, an Enbridge Inc. pipeline leaked at least 843,000 gallons (3.2 million liters) of crude over 17 hours, even as alarms kept going off in a company control room.